RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 after I came a few months ago from learning C and C++.
 The Strict and complicated ruleset enforced when creating variables and doing processes with the C programming language differed greatly from my first experience with Javascript.
 When I first came in contact with Javascript through the freecodecamp exercises, I found myself astonished by how loose the regulations were for things such as declaring variables freely, creating functions, and passing parameters with other functions.
 It took me a while to comprehend the shift in syntax to where what would be imposible in other languages could be done with in Javascript.
-The C syntax of micromanaging the variables and what the functions thet are used in felt like an overwhelming vhallenge compared to the convenience of Javascript syntax.
+The usual C syntax situations of micromanaging the variables felt like an overwhelming challenge compared to the convenience of Javascript syntax where you could freely change a variable's type to whatever you desire.
+After taking some time and testing Javascipt, this astonishment gradually shifted to excitement about discovering a more efficent too.lset

 ## Current Thoughts